digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 `well-formedness <Well-formed packages_>`_ defined below.

 Note ``↠`` is undefined on type contains an undefined type synonym or a type synonym applied to a wrong number.
-Such type are assumed non well-formed and will be rejected by the DAML-LF type checker.
+Such types are assumed non well-formed and will be rejected by the DAML-LF type checker.